UNCLASSIFIED (U)

 Volume Methodology:

-Volumes will be based on totals generated by the performance accounting tool maintained by DOS.
+Volumes will be based on totals generated by the performance accounting tool maintained by Department of State.

 Volume Validation:

-RFBOs will validate the number of requests sent by the RFBOs and their designees.
+RFBOs will confirm the number of requests sent by the RFBOs and their designees.
+SSA will use RFBOs’ numbers to validate the quarterly reports.

 Services Related to Restricted Countries